Department of Earth and Environmental Sciences

 Longer answer: But, it’s complicated…

-“Hydraulic fracturing,” also known as “fracking”, is a method of injecting fluid into the ground to fracture rock for extracting natural gas.
-In the process, fracking creates many very small earthquakes.
-These small earthquakes are generally (so far?) too small to be felt or to cause structural damage or injury.
+“Hydraulic fracturing,” also known as “fracking”, is a method of injecting fluid into the ground to fracture rock for extracting natural gas and oil.
+Since an earthquake is the release of energy due to fracture of rock inside the Earth, we would have to say that the process of fracking definitely creates many small earthquakes.
+These small earthquakes are generally too small to be felt and are not (so far?) the earthquakes that have been considered the big problem in terms of causing structural damage or injury.
 However, part of a fracking operation involves the use of high volumes of water to release natural gas from dense rock, and disposing of the associated wastewater involves injecting it into deep rock formations.
 That wastewater injection can “induce” or “trigger” earthquakes in faults that have been dormant (and might have otherwise remained dormant) for a very long time.
 These wastewater-injection induced earthquakes are not necessarily so small, and can be damaging.
 And that is (so far?) where the fracking/earthquake problems and controversies lie.

 Here’s my summary of the story:

 - There are well-documented cases of earthquakes clearly associated in time and space with fracking operations.
-But it’s not really the fracking itself that triggers the earthquakes that are likely to be damaging, it’s the disposal of fluids via injection of highly pressurized wastewater into faults that more likely tends to induce the larger, potentially damaging earthquakes.
+But it’s not really the fracking itself that is the most likely source of damaging earthquakes.
+It’s the disposal of fluids via injection of highly pressurized wastewater into faults that more likely tends to induce the larger, potentially damaging earthquakes.

 - Most earthquakes associated with fracking operations have been smaller than magnitude 3.
 But a few larger and damaging earthquakes are suspected of having been induced by the injection of wastewater from natural gas (and also oil production) operations.
 On the seismogram shown below, you can see the Weston Observatory/BC-ESP recording of a magnitude 5.6 earthquake that occurred in Oklahoma on November 6, 2011 and is suspected of having been induced by injection of wastewater from oil extraction.
 Although that earthquake has not been directly linked to fracking, the injection of wastewater from oil extraction is essentially the same process as what occurs in fracking operations.